kubeflow/manifests/docs/release/handbook.md

 **Actions for Manifests WG:**
 - Ensure the manifests provide a deployable Kubeflow installation
 - Sync with other WGs on pending issues
-- After finished testing, create a new **vX.Y-rc.3** tag pointing at the commit of the **vX.Y-branch** release branch in case more bug fixes were cherry-picked
+- After finishing testing, create a new **vX.Y-rc.3** tag on the **vX.Y-branch** release branch to ensure the latest bug fixes are included.

 **Success Criteria:** Manifests complete and fixes from working groups applied.